NewsAppsUMD/steph_gpd_bot/README.md

 4. Ideally, the bot would add a csv of the latest weekly crime report to my repository each time a new report appeared.
 It's not clear to me that my bot does this as it stands, although I originally thought the "commit and push if it changed" job in my yaml file would do this.
 Was I misunderstanding?

+5. I don't seem to be getting a Slack message when I run my bot by pushing to my repo.
+Why not?

 General reflections:
 I'm disappointed that my bot doesn't do everything I wanted it to do, but I also feel as though I've gained skills every week and come a long way since the beginning.
 I think the technical aspects of building this bot were challenging enough for me that I didn't pay as much attention to more journalistic concerns as I would have liked.
 As I move forward with my final project, I hope to be more guided by potential journalistic uses of my bot and the app I will build from it.